Updated March 9, 2021

 MRSA (Methicillin-Resistant Staphylococcus aureus)

-The bacterium Staphylococcus aureus can cause various health issues, and like humans, pigs can get Methicillin-resistant S. aureus, referred to as MRSA (or LA-MRSA, Livestock Associated MRSA).
+The bacterium Staphylococcus aureus can cause various health issues, and like humans, pigs can get Methicillin-resistant S. aureus, referred to as MRSA (or LA-MRSA, Another term for farmed animals; different regions of the world specify different species of farmed animals as “livestock”.
+Associated MRSA).
 MRSA can be present in a healthy pig’s nasal passages and on their skin.
 Colonisation of MRSA does not necessarily result in disease, but MRSA can be the cause of various issues including abscesses, skin conditions, septic arthritis, and bone infections.
 The only way to determine that MRSA is the cause, rather than a more sensitive S. aureus, is through antibiotic sensitivity testing.
 In general, it’s always a good idea to wear gloves when working with pig residents who have skin issues, open wounds, discharge, or other signs of infection, but given the fact that humans can be infected with LA-MRSA, proper safety protocols are imperative.
 Pigs with MRSA can still be treated- antibiotic sensitivity testing will indicate which antibiotics will be effective.
 Be sure to work closely with your veterinarian to ensure you have appropriate safety measures in place and also to ensure you are utilizing antibiotic therapy appropriately.
 Misuse and overuse of antibiotics contributes to resistance issues.